JesperKuipers/DataProccesing/README.md

 Each file consist out of 1 table, except for some small tables.</p>

 <p>With the smaller SQL files I was able to import the tables I need into MySQL with the help of HeidiSQL.</p>

+<p>The SQL file is imported in MySQL, but the end goal is to have it in MSSQL.<br>
+  I used <a href="https://www.microsoft.com/en-us/download/details.aspx?id=54257" target="_blank" rel="noopener noreferrer">SSMA (SQL Server Migration Assistant)</a> to migrate the MySQL datbase into MSSQL